matomo-org/developer-documentation/docs/generated/master/Piwik/Notification.md

 <a name="priority" id="priority"></a>
 ### `$priority`

-The priority of the notification, the higher the priority, the higher the order.
+The notification's priority.

 #### Description

-Notifications having the
-highest priority will be displayed first and all other notifications below.
-See self::PRIORITY_*
+The higher the priority, the higher the order.
+See `PRIORITY_*` constants in [this class](#) to see possible priority values.

 #### Signature